 - if the trade mark is generic, descriptive or non-distinctive

 - where the objection applies to shapes, if the shape itself performs a purely technical function, adds value to the goods or results from the nature of the goods

-The Trade Mark Regulations 2018, which came into effect on 14 January 2019, extend the existing absolute grounds to cover not just shapes, but any characteristic that is intrinsic to the goods applied for – eg a repetitive high-pitched sound in a fire alarm.
-Find out more about the changes to trade mark law in the UK.
+Absolute grounds cover not just shapes but any characteristic that is intrinsic to the goods applied for - eg a repetitive high-pitched sound in a fire alarm.

 Find out more about opposing a published trade mark.